mrworf/detrackify-email/GUARD_SERVER.md

 minor errors may exist.

-When `--resolve` is enabled the server will attempt to determine the final destination of the provided link using a series of HEAD requests.
+When `--resolve` is enabled the server will attempt to determine the final destination of the provided link.
+By default it performs a series of HEAD requests but if `--resolve-get` is used it will download the full page via GET and extract its title.
 The page will display a progress message while this happens and the continue button activates only once the real URL is known.
 The result is cached in memory and optionally persisted to a JSON file to speed up future requests.
+Using `--resolve-get` downloads the full page, which may consume significantly more data and could trigger tracking mechanisms on the remote server.
+(A HEAD request can also trigger tracking depending on the target site.)
 The resolved link replaces the progress message and is highlighted just like the original URL.
 If the final destination shares the same domain as the sender then the highlight is shown in green and the continue button will open this resolved